Water contamination weakens and destroys natural systems that support human health, food production, and biodiversity.

-The high-level video lectures, self-study, quizzes and online discussions allow for an enjoyable online social experience.
+The high-level video lectures, self-study, online discussions and Python exercises allow for an enjoyable online social experience.
 Live-streamed talks and visualised tutorials using state-of-the-art analysis tools will give you the skills to complete your learning experience on real-life study cases.

 Acquire the skills to use Earth Observation data to monitor water quality and detect pollution in coastal and inland waters.

 The course offers:

 - High-level video lectures, self-study and online discussions

 - Live-streamed talks and visualised tutorials using state-of-the-art analysis tools.